 Audiences in the U.S. like to make purchasing decisions based upon how a product appeals to their sense of individualism and what it can do for them personally.

-However, audiences in Japan have been found to be more likely to make purchasing decisions based on how a product will benefit groups, such as their family.
+However, audiences in Japan have been found to be more likely to make purchasing decisions based on how products will benefit groups.

-With broad trends like these in mind, it’s possible to at least begin to formulate a marketing strategy, or even in some cases develop one from start to finish, providing it’s considered enough.
+With broad trends like these in mind.
+It’s possible to begin to formulate a marketing strategy, or in some cases develop one from start to finish.

 One such variation falls along the line of wealth.
 For example, a wealthy consumer will likely have a different set of cultural values than a less wealthy consumer.

-England provides an ideal example of regional differences, with those residing in the North, Midlands, South and East having varying sets of cultural differences and idiosyncrasies.
+England provides an ideal example of regional differences.
+Those residing in the North, Midlands, South and East have varying sets of cultural differences and idiosyncrasies.

-As society progresses, less and less importance is being placed upon the differences between men and women.
-As such, marketing campaigns that rely on this increasingly outdated trope may not perform as well as they have done previously.
+Less and less importance is being placed upon the differences between men and women.
+Marketing campaigns that rely on this increasingly outdated trope may not perform as well as they have done previously.